Board of Trustees

 Trustee since 2018

-Ahmad Abu Ghazaleh is Chairman of United Cables Industries Company (UCIC), a public shareholding company listed on the Amman Stock Exchange, and Vice Chairman and CEO of Arab Wings, the Royal Jordanian Air Academy, Queen Noor Technical College and, in the United Arab Emirates, Gulf Wings.
-He also serves as Executive Vice Chairman of the Abdali Medical Centre and as President of the Mohammad and Mahera Abu Ghazaleh Foundation (MMAG), which is dedicated to the arts and education at galleries and other cultural institutions worldwide.
+Ahmad Abu Ghazaleh is chair of United Cables Industries Company (UCIC), a public shareholding company listed on the Amman Stock Exchange, and vice chair and CEO of Arab Wings, the Royal Jordanian Air Academy, Queen Noor Technical College, and, in the United Arab Emirates, Gulf Wings.
+He also serves as executive vice chair of the Abdali Medical Center and as president of the Mohammad and Mahera Abu Ghazaleh Foundation (MMAG), which is dedicated to the arts and education at galleries and other cultural institutions worldwide.
 The boards of Fresh Del Monte Produce, Inc., and Bank Misr Liban, S.A.L., include him as a member.
-He also serves as a Trustee on the boards of the Queen Rania Foundation and Endeavor Jordan.
+He also serves as a trustee on the boards of the Queen Rania Foundation and Endeavor Jordan.
 Raised in Chile, Mr. Abu Ghazaleh studied economics at Northeastern University in Boston and has been based in Amman since 2003.

 Prof. Maysoon Al Nahar